microsoft/fabrikate/README.md

 Naturally, an observability stack is just the base infrastructure we need, and our real goal is to deploy a set of microservices.
 Furthermore, let's assume that we want to be able to split the incoming traffic for these services between `canary` and `stable` tiers with [Istio](https://istio.io) so that we can more safely launch new versions of the service.

-There is a Fabrikate component for that as well called [fabrikate-istio-service](https://github.com/timfpark/fabrikate-istio-service) that we'll leverage to add this service, so let's do just that:
+There is a Fabrikate component for that as well called [fabrikate-istio-service](https://github.com/microsoft/fabrikate-definitions/tree/master/definitions/fabrikate-istio) that we'll leverage to add this service, so let's do just that:

 ```
-$ fab add simple-service --source https://github.com/timfpark/fabrikate-istio-service
+$ fab add simple-service --source https://github.com/microsoft/fabrikate-definitions --path definitions/fabrikate-istio
 ```

 This component creates these traffic split services using the config applied to it.
 Let's create a `prod` config that does this for a `prod` cluster by creating `config/prod.yaml` and placing the following in it: